Cartoon Network: Punch Time Explosion: Reception

 Cartoon Network: Punch Time Explosion received mixed reviews.
 Jack DeVries of IGN gave the game a rating of 4.5 and said "the fun comes in very small doses", and felt that "the levels, though aesthetically varied, are basic and boring", negatively comparing its gameplay to that of the Super Smash Bros. series.
 The game was also criticized for not using many then recent Cartoon Network characters such as those from Adventure Time and Regular Show and using characters from series that have ended prior to the game's release, with Ben 10: Ultimate Alien being the only ongoing series at the time of release, as well as not using other popular former Cartoon Network characters like Courage the Cowardly Dog, Cow and Chicken and Ed, Edd n Eddy.

 The XL version of the game was slightly better received.
-IGN's Jack DeVries gave the XL version a rating of 5.0, saying that "Having so many characters in one game is cool, but the story is the laziest way to do it".
+IGNs Jack DeVries gave the XL version a rating of 5.0, saying that "Having so many characters in one game is cool, but the story is the laziest way to do it".